-Now that marijuana is becoming legalized in the United States, state by state, here are five fast facts about marijuana and cannabis that might come in handy.
+Now that it’s becoming legalized, state by state, here are five fast facts about marijuana and cannabis that might come in handy.

 Not exactly anyway.
 The word “Cannabis” refers to all products derived from the flowering plants that are members of the family Cannabaceae, which includes about 170 plant species.
 These species are often divided into three main species — Cannabis Sativa, Cannabis indica, and Cannabis ruderalis.
 The word “Marijuana” refers to parts of or products from the plant Cannabis Sativa that contain substantial amounts of tetrahydrocannabinol (THC).